 The values of respect and integrity are foundational to the University community.
 This is reflected in the codes of conduct that set the standards for students and staff, stipulating tolerance, honesty and respect as the hallmarks of relationships throughout the University community.

 The University is wholly committed to strengthening a framework of safety and support that operates with compassion and confidentiality.
-In March 2022, the University launched a roadmap to the prevention of sexual misconduct (pdf, 127KB).
-This is a response to the concerns highlighted in the 2021 National Student Safety Survey (NSSS) below.
+In March 2022, the University launched a roadmap to the prevention of sexual misconduct (pdf, 127KB) The roadmap document is a response to the concerns highlighted in the 2021 National Student Safety Survey (NSSS) below, and is routinely updated as part of the University's ongoing work in this area.

 This roadmap includes targeted action to create a safe, inclusive, and supportive environment for the University community.
 The Roadmap is led by the University's Safer communities Office and involves consultation with our key stakeholders such as our students, whom are at the heart of what we do.